 Can I check books out of the library?
 Or the departmental library?

 Unfortunately, visiting students are not permitted to check books out of the library.
 If you need access to a departmental library, please ask your departmental administrator for access.

 Who do I give my evaluation form to?

-The P&S Education Office is not responsible for visiting student evaluations.
-It is your responsibility to bring the appropriate evaluation with you to give to the course director.
+All evaluations will be completed in OASIS, and you can access them 300 days after your rotation.
 In the event your evaluation is not submitted, you or a representative from your home institution must contact the course director or coordinator directly to resolve the issue.

 - Medical School Curriculum

 - Academic Calendar

 - Other Programs